cemenenkoff/norbit/README.md

 <!-- TOC --><a name="4-10-body-investigation"></a>
 # 4. 10-Body Investigation
-Here we compare the results of a 25-year simulation and a 500-year simulation of a stable orbital system similar to our solar system.
-Both sims used the Euler method, and because of the method's in-built imprecision, the orbits "smeared" as time goes on.
-In a stable system (i.e. one where the total energy is negative), this smearing indicates energy loss in the system over time.
+We compare the results of a 25-year and a 500-year simulation of a stable orbital system similar to our solar system.
+Both simulations used the Euler method, which inherently introduces imprecision.
+As a result, the orbits "smeared" over time.
+In a stable system, where the total energy is negative, this smearing indicates energy loss over time.

 <!-- TOC --><a name="42-25-year-euler-simulation"></a>
 ## 4.2 25-Year Euler Simulation